SSWConsulting/SSW.People.Profiles/Aude-Wenzinger/Aude-Wenzinger.md

 quoteAuthor: "Dale Carnegie"
 ---

-Aude has a 6-year experience in HR/Recruitment in diverse industry.
-She is in charge of finind amazing people for SSW and to help with HR related matters.
+Aude has a 6-year experience in HR/Recruitment in diverse industries.
+She is in charge of finding amazing people for SSW and to help with HR related matters.